daos-stack/daos/docs/admin/pool_operations.md

    pool2 1.0 GB Ready 0%   0%        0/4      1->2
 ```

-For above example, pool1 and pool2 need be upgraded from pool
+For the above example, pool1 and pool2 need be upgraded from pool
 version 1 to pool version 2.

-NB: jump upgrading is not supported, eg upgrade pools created from
+NB: jump upgrading is not supported; e.g. upgrading pools created from
 DAOS v2.0 to DAOS v2.2 is ok, but not for DAOS v2.0 to v2.4 directly.

 The example below shows before and after pool upgrade.